hyperoceanic/pdfnote/readme.md

 ### Note regarding Remarkable 2
 I've not tested this software on a Remarkable2, though I have coded it to support the screen resolution listed on Remarkables' web site.

+## Credits and Thanks

+QuestPDF for the PDF Writer,
+YamlDotNet for the YAML parser,
+Brian Schwabauer for the https://github.com/brianschwabauer/remarkably-organized library.